How to Cope with Chronic Pain During the Holiday Season

 Other studies have found that turmeric can also reduce markers of inflammation and can sometimes be as effective as aspirin or ibuprofen.

-Remember to Enjoy Yourself
+Remember to Enjoy the Moment

 alpha warrior cream sitting on a table next to a tea cup